For some of us, our love of the world is so passionate that we cannot ask it to wait until we are enlightened.

 You might consider the geopolitical power struggles for domination; issues around global warming and climate change; the wars being fought over places that yield fossil fuels; the resistance to change; or out-of-control growth.

-And this year, again, we have seen staggering fire destruction, thanks to unprecedented drought, global climate change, and human destruction.
+And this year, again, we have seen staggering wildfire destruction, thanks to unprecedented drought, the global climate crisis, and human destruction.

 On a personal level, how do the distortions of Fire impact you?
 Does your job have a power hierarchy that stifles creativity or innovation?